lgoodridge/django-uniauth/README.md

 ### CASBackend:

-The `CASBackend` is inspired from the [`django-cas-ng backend`](https://github.com/mingchen/django-cas-ng/blob/master/django_cas_ng/backends.py) of the same name, and is largely a simplified version of that class.
+The `CASBackend` is inspired from the [`django-cas-ng backend`](https://github.com/mingchen/django-cas-ng/blob/master/django_cas_ng/backends.py) of the same name, and is largely a streamlined version of that class, modified to support multiple CAS servers.
 This backend's `authenticate` method accepts an `institution`, a `ticket`, and a `service` URL to redirect to on successful authentication, and attempts to verify that ticket with the institution's CAS server.

 If verification succeeds, it looks for an `InstitutionAccount` matching that CAS username, and returns the user for the associated profile.
 If it succeeds, but there is no such `InstitutionAccount`, a temporary user is created, and the client will eventually be prompted to link this username to an existing UniAuth profile, or create one.
 If verification fails, authentication fails as well.